icopy-site/awesome-cn/docs/awesome/GoBooks.md

 <img src="https://raw.githubusercontent.com/pazams/go-for-javascript-developers/master/src/images/thumb.png" width="120px"/>

-这本书帮助 Javascripters 成为 Gophers. 概述这些语言之间的差异可以更容易地来回切换，并有助于减轻这样做时的潜在问题.
+This book helps Javascripters become Gophers.
+Outlining the differences between these languages makes it easier to switch back and forth, and can help mitigate potential issues when doing so.

 ### [Learn Go With Tests](https://quii.gitbook.io/learn-go-with-tests/) *Free*

 <img src="https://raw.githubusercontent.com/quii/learn-go-with-tests/master/epub-cover-small.png" width="120px"/>

-在测试的指导下学习 Go. 编写测试，学习新的 Go 语言特性以使其通过、重构和重复. 您将获得测试驱动开发的基础，并且重要的是了解其背后的原则.
+Learn Go guided by tests.
+Write a test, learn a new Go language feature to make it pass, refactor and repeat.
+You'll get a grounding in test-driven development and importantly understand the principles behind it.

 ### [Go 101](https://go101.org/article/101.html) *Free*

 <img src="https://go101.org/article/res/101-front-cover-1400x.jpg" width="120px"/>

- Go 101 是一本专注于 Go 语法/语义和各种运行时相关事物（Go 1.17-pre 就绪）的书，并试图帮助 gophers 深入和彻底地理解 Go. 本书还收集了 Go 和 Go 编程的许多细节. 希望本书对初学者和有经验的 Go 程序员都有帮助.
+Go 101 is a book focusing on Go syntax/semantics and all kinds of runtime related things (Go 1.17-pre ready) and tries to help gophers gain a deep and thorough understanding of Go.
+This book also collects many details of Go and in Go programming.
+It is expected that this book is helpful for both beginner and experienced Go programmers.

 ### [Practical Go Lessons](https://www.practical-go-lessons.com/) *Free*

 <img src="https://www.practical-go-lessons.com/book-cover.png" width="120px"/>

-Practical Go Lessons 有 41 章和 700 多页的插图.
+Practical Go Lessons has 41 chapters and more than 700 pages with illustrations.
 It is suitable for anybody how wants to start programming with the Go language.
 It assumes no prior knowledge.
-每章都包含带有详细答案的测试题.
+Each chapter contains test questions with detailed answers.
- HTML 版本是免费的. 您可以通过购买 PDF 或 Paper 版本来支持作者.
+The HTML version is free.
+You can support the author by buying the PDF or Paper version.

 ### [Go in Action](https://www.manning.com/books/go-in-action)